Program Directors and Discipline Coordinators ()

-The following information is for students who commenced study or transferred into the Master of Commerce in 2012 and 2013 or students who commenced study in 2011 and wish to follow these requirements for a specialisation.
-All other students should refer to the information set out below under Information for pre-2012 continuing students.
+The following information is for students who commenced study or transferred into the Master of Commerce in 2015.
+All other students should refer to the information set out below under Information for pre-2015 continuing students.

 To be awarded a specialisation in Logistics and Supply Chain Management, students complete five units of study (30 credit points), comprising: